fusonic/chive/README.md

 When chive was build back in 2009, we were very dissatisfied with the existing tools available.
 One of the most important features of chive was the ability to inline-edit mysqldata and to quickly search through the list of tables in a nice and fast gui.
 Another goal was to provide a database tool which is build on a well architectured codebase.
 This was 2009 and chive was a really good replacement for phpmyadmin.

+Since 2009 a lot has changed.
+First, phpmyadmin, chives competitor #1, supports all of the features which made chive unique back then.

-Since 2009 a lot has changed in the web-community.
-Lots of new javascript and css frameworks were born (e.x.
-AngularJS, Boostrap, ...) and Symphony has become the leading php framework.
+Second, lots of new javascript and css frameworks were born (e.x.
+AngularJS, Boostrap, ...) and symphony has become the leading php framework.
 Chive was build on Yii-Framework 1.4 + Jquery with custom CSS.
 These stack does not fullfill the requirements for a modern state of the art, maintaineable codebase you would expect in 2014.

 Rebuilding chive on top of these state of-the-art technolgies available today, would require a vast ammount of work.
-Unfortunately we can no longer fund these further developemnt and we can no longer fund the support of the existing codebase.
+Unfortunately we can no longer fund further developemnt and we can no longer fund the support of the existing codebase.

-The source code of chive will still be available public, but we will no longer respond to pull requests nor issues/questions.
+The source code of chive will still be available public, but we will no longer respond to pull requests and issues.

-I want to thank all of our users which used chive and or supported it by bringin in pull-requests, translations and other utilities around it.
+I want to thank all of our users which used chive and or supported it by providing pull-requests, translations and other uitilities around it.

-David

 --------------